sreyardship/PlatformUp2Date/README.md

 ## Quick taste (no toolchain required)

-All you need is Docker.
-This pulls the published images from GHCR instead of building anything locally:
+All you need is Docker:

 ```bash
 git clone https://github.com/sreyardship/PlatformUp2Date.git